Unicamp-OpenPower/main-site/blog/SDK.md

 author: Guilherme Lucas da Silva
 ---

 This is a brief tutorial about how to install the IBM SDK on Power Machines.
-I decided\
-to do this, cause Ubuntu 16.04 is not oficially supported, but there is a way out.
+I decided to do this, cause Ubuntu 16.04 is not oficially supported, but it is possible to install it through the provided packages.

-### Downloading Packages
+# Downloading Packages
 You can use a script to download the necessary packages in the link above:

 ```